 Property name (all properties have Property value "dds.persis tence.sqlit e3." pre fix) filename Name of the file used for persistent storage.
-Default value: persistence.db
+Defa ıult value: persistence.db

-11.2.2 Example
+12.2.2 Example

-This example shows you how to configure a RTPSParticipant to activate and configure PERSISTENCE:SQLITE3 plugin.
+This example shows you how to configure an RTPSParticipant to activate and configure PERSISTENCE:SQLITE3 plugin.
 It also configures a Writer to persist its history on local storage, and a Reader to persist the highest notified sequence number on local storage.